jeffski13/react-livedata/README.md

 # Pros

 - Faster test times: No browser (headless or otherwise) needed to run tests.
-- Business logic can be taken out of the view layer relocated into a dependency-injectable, testable class.
+- Business logic can be taken out of the view layer and relocated into a dependency-injectable, testable class.

 # Cons